How is breast cancer in men diagnosed?

 MRI scans use radio waves and strong magnets instead of x-rays.
 The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
 A computer translates the pattern into a very detailed image of parts of the body.
 For breast MRI to look for cancer, a contrast liquid called gadolinium is injected into a vein before or during the scan to show details better.

 MRI scans can take a long time — often up to an hour.
 You have to lie inside a narrow tube, face down on a platform specially designed for the procedure.
 The platform has openings for each breast that allow them to be imaged without compression.
 The platform contains the sensors needed to capture the MRI image.
 It is important to remain very still throughout the exam.
 Lying in the tube can feel confining and might upset people with claustrophobia (a fear of enclosed spaces).
 The machine also makes loud buzzing and clicking noises that you may find disturbing.
 Some places will give you headphones with music to block this noise out.
-MRIs are also expensive, although insurance plans generally pay for them in some situations, such as once cancer is diagnosed.
+MRIs are also expensive, but insurance plans generally pay for them in some situations, such as once cancer is diagnosed.

 MRI machines are quite common, but they need to be specially adapted to look at the breast.
 It's important that MRI scans of the breast be done on one of these specially adapted machines and that the MRI facility can also do a MRI-guided biopsy if it is needed.